laurolins/nanocube/README.md

 how to query nanocubes follow this [link](https://github.com/laurolins/nanocube/wiki).
-For larger datasets or if you want more flexibility on ingesting/querying data using nanocubes, the CSV loading method illustrated above might not be the most efficient way to go.
+For larger datasets or if you want more flexibility on ingesting/querying data using nanocubes the CSV loading method illustrated above might not be the most efficient way to go.

 # Asking for help